microsoft/vscode-docs/release-notes/latest.md

 * We updated Electron to version 0.34.5.
 This includes a bug fix for the issue on Linux where the editor font was showing blurry on certain high DPI displays.
 * Submitted [pull request](https://github.com/atom/node-oniguruma/pull/46) to `atom/node-oniguruma` in order to [improve performance](https://github.com/Microsoft/vscode/issues/94) when colorizing long lines with multi-byte characters.
 * [Proxy support for extension gallery](https://github.com/Microsoft/vscode/issues/69)
 * Various fixes to the default light and dark theme.
-Due to the move to textmate tokenizers in the last release there were changes in the appearance of the default light and dark theme: Some themes got far more colorful, in particular JavaScript, some languages lost colors, e.g. Jade and XML.
-The goal was to stay as close as possible to what we had in 0.9.0: We stick to a few major colors: blue for keywords, green for comments and red for strings.
+Due to the move to TextMate tokenizers in the last release, there were changes in the appearance of the default light and dark theme.
+Some themes got far more colorful, in particular JavaScript, while some languages lost colors, e.g. Jade and XML.
+The goal was to stay as close as possible to what we had in 0.9.0 and so we use a few major colors: blue for keywords, green for comments and red for strings.
 * Changed the defaults `editor.insertSpaces` to `true` and `editor.tabSize` to `4`.
-To get the previous behaviour, you can change the settings back to `"auto"` and `"auto"`.
+To get the previous behavior, you can change the both settings back to `"auto"`.
-* Changed the default keybindings on Linux for Insert Cursor Below (`kb(editor.action.insertCursorBelow)`), Insert Cursor Above (`kb(editor.action.insertCursorAbove)`), Move Line Down (`kb(editor.action.moveLinesDownAction)`) and Move Line Up (`kb(editor.action.moveLinesUpAction)`)
+* Changed the default key bindings on Linux for Insert Cursor Below (`kb(editor.action.insertCursorBelow)`), Insert Cursor Above (`kb(editor.action.insertCursorAbove)`), Move Line Down (`kb(editor.action.moveLinesDownAction)`) and Move Line Up (`kb(editor.action.moveLinesUpAction)`)

 ## What's next

-The development team will now take time off to spend time with friends and familiy.
-We will be back fully recharged on January the 4th.
+The VS Code development team will now take time off to be with friends and familiy.
+We will be back fully recharged in January.